opis/opis.github.io/_projects/closure/2.x/01-index.md

 ---
 layout: project
-permalink: closure/2.2/index
+permalink: closure/2.x/index
 html_title: Opis Closure
 html_subtitle: www.opis.io
+html_description: A mature and stable PHP library that can be used to serialize closures.
 title: About
 description: Getting started with Opis Closure
 lib: opis/closure
-version: 2.2.1
+version: 2.4.0
-canonical: /closure/3.0/index
+redirect_from: /closure/index.html
 ---
 # Serializable closures